ImmaZoni/Novelist/src/output.md

     if (targetChapterIndex != -1) {
       await navigateToChapter(targetChapterIndex);
     } else if (tocEntry.targetFileHref != null) {
-      // This logic attempts to find a spine index based on href if chapterIndexForDisplayLogic was -1
-      // This might be redundant if _findSpineIndexForNavPoint in EpubDocumentService is robust int foundIndex = -1;
+      int foundIndex = -1;
       final epubx.EpubBook? epubData = _documentService.epubBookData;
       final List<epubx.EpubSpineItemRef>? spineItems = epubData?.Schema?.Package?.Spine?.Items;